ajtvince/poeruthless/README.md

 ### ***League Content Rundown***
 This page contains information regarding the different league mechanics and any notable changes to the mechanic specifically for the ruthless game mode.

-### ***Ruthless Streamer Information***
-This page contains a list of different Twitch/YouTube streamers who make content that caters towards the ruthless game mode.